gualtar/gualtar.github.io/_posts/2019-09-26-Cellphone.md

 We took the early train to Lisboa for the Fulbright Orientation.
 We barely caught the train with a couple of minutes late.
 We had our breakfast at the dining car.

-William lost his cell phone on a Uber when we rushed to the Fulbright Commission from the Lisboa Santa Apolonia train station.
+We had some good conversation with the Uber driver when we rushed to the Fulbright Commission from the Lisboa Santa Apolonia train station.
+William lost his phone on the Uber.
+We tried to reach the driver, but couldn't.

+We saw some cruise ships, which we did not see last time we were in Lisboa.

 We had a good and interesting Airbnb.